berin-aquaquad/orange-pi-5/README.md

 OPI5 open micro desktop case design.

 1/15/2023 Unbelievable, I have to order a kit of plastic stand off mounts for the OPI5 project.
 I have a huge kit and its just ….. ?
 GONE ?
 In any case the brackets are built sanded and “dry” fitted.
-Its a perfect fit but till I have the standoffs I cant assemble anything.
+Its a perfect fit but still dont have the standoffs,so I cant assemble anything.
 Very pissed off, I’m 99.999999 sure I tossed the sorted box last year along with a bunch of trash and excess useless empty sorting boxes of like size kind.

 1/14/2023 tonight, I found the screws I need FUI the cooler I described uses 2.5mm screws.
 I have picked up some 1/16th sheet steel and will try my hand and milling the brack design with my cnc.
 Its not designed for steel but is ok for aluminum.
 I do have some 4 flute bits so we shall see. **** tonight update part two, cutting steel sheet metal on my cnc machine...??..??? and its going REALLY well.
 I will post photos when the milling job is done. ******** last post for the night just before midnight.
 The steel frame bracket has been cut and is pictured in the cad/gcode folder have a look.
 Its the first noncad image I've posted.